Lat 6° 44' 1S Long 155° 39' 41E Buin is located

 October 16, 1942 - July 22, 1943

-The present day town of Buin was relocated further inland from Kangu after the war.
+Postwar, the present day Buin Town was relocated further inland from Kangu.
 Badly

 ravaged by the effects of the 1990's 'Bougainville Crisis' that